Vicki Gunvalson Slammed For Celebrating Successes As ‘RHOC’ Co-Stars Leave The Show

 — All About The Tea (@AllAboutTheTea_) January 16, 2017

 “Just saw my photo on the wall at my conference.
-I guess that sums up my personality in one sentence #Multitasker #AdvisorConference,” Vicki Gunvalson shared on Instagram over the weekend with a picture of herself being recognized for her hard work in the insurance industry, to which one person added, “You are so full of yourself, so fake!!!”
+I guess that sums up my personality in one sentence #Multitasker #AdvisorConference,” Vicki Gunvalson shared on Instagram over the weekend with a picture of herself being recognized for her hard work in the insurance industry.

 Many Real Housewives of Orange County viewers are still upset with Vicki over the Brooks Ayers scandal.
 Even though she feels that she was a victim of the scandal, many people want her to admit that she knew he was lying.
 And as Vicki Gunvalson is celebrating her professional success and her new relationship, one person pointed out that she’s known for causing drama on The Real Housewives of Orange County.

 “Give me a break.
-You’re known for a lot more than that – and most of it isn’t pleasant,” one person added in addition to the other harsh comments that Vicki Gunvalson received on Instagram, while one person wrote on Twitter, “”My” Photo, “My Conf”, “My” personality…you are pretty full of yourself as usual.”
+You’re known for a lot more than that – and most of it isn’t pleasant,” one person added in addition to the other harsh comments that Vicki Gunvalson received on Instagram, while one person wrote on Twitter, “‘My’ Photo, ‘My Conf’, ‘My’ personality…you are pretty full of yourself as usual.”

 Even though some people are very vocal about Vicki’s involvement in the cancer scandal, others have managed to forgive her for whatever she may have done or said in the past.
 And they want to celebrate Gunvalson’s success, regardless of what happened in the past.